atraczyk/WinSetDisplayMode/README.md

 If no arguments are provided, the tool will revert to the previously saved resolution and refresh rate.

 ## TODO
-- Add support for multiple monitors.
+- Add support for multiple monitors
-- Add support for HDR settings.
+- Add support for HDR settings (https://github.com/LizardByte/Sunshine/discussions/849#discussioncomment-8659599)

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.